RhetTbull/autofile/README.md

 ## Supported Platforms

-Currently macOS only.
+Currently tested on macOS and Ubuntu Linux.
 Tested on macOS 10.15.7 (Catalina) but should work fine on newer versions.
-With the exception of macOS specific metadata like Finder tags, this could be ported to linux fairly easily but I don't have a use case for this.
+Some of the features such as Finder tags are macOS specific and will not be available on other platforms.

-Copy and move use native macOS calls to take advantage of advanced features such as copy-on-write that are not available with the standard python system calls.
+On macOS, copy and move use native macOS API calls to take advantage of advanced features such as copy-on-write that are not available with the standard python system calls.

 ## Cautions and Warnings